flyingcakes85/git-workshop-notes/chapters/chapter_2.md

 git commit --amend
 ```

 If you look at the log, you will see the commit hash changes.
 This signifies that _some_ changes were made.
 Later on when you upload your code on the internet, these hashes will allow other collaborators ensure they have the same code as you.
 If you edit a past comment and upload it, then other collaborators will get to know about it.
-In general, its not a good idea to amend/edit commits if you have published them onto the web.
+In general, it's not a good idea to amend/edit commits if you have published them onto the web.
 Do this only if the commits to be edited are only on your local machine.
-One exception is that when you accidently commited and published sesnsitive info, like access keys, password etc.
+One exception is that when you accidentally commit and publish sensitive info, like access keys, password etc.

 PS.
 In case you are wondering if other collaborators will match commit hash letter by letter to verify integrity - the answer is an obvious "no!".
 Git does that automatically.